-We are subject to various U.S. federal, state, federal local and international laws and regulations governing the environment, including restricting the presence of certain substances in our products and making us financially responsible for the collection, treatment, recycling and disposal of such products.
-In addition, further environmental or climate change disclosure legislation may be enacted in other jurisdictions, including the United States (under federal and state laws) and other countries, the cumulative impact of which could be significant.
-For example, in September 2023, California passed the Climate Corporate Data Accountability Act and the Climate-Related Financial Risk Act, requiring increased climate-related reporting.
+Other countries have adopted chemical restrictions regulations, including the [cumulative impact of which could be significant](#).
+United States, Canada and Australia.
+For example, [in September 2023, California passed the Climate Corporate Data Accountability Act and the](#)

+Climate-Related Financial Risk Act, requiring increased climate-related reporting.
 See "Item 1.
 Business - Governmental Regulation - Environmental Regulations" in our Annual Report on Form 10-K for the year ended December 31, 2023.
-Further, governmental authorities are increasingly focused on preventing environmental contamination from per-and polyfluoroalkyl substances ("PFAS"), which may be contained in certain Axon products.
-For example, federal and state governments and agencies are in various stages of considering and/or implementing laws and regulations requiring the reporting, restriction and/or phase-out of PFAS in products.
-New, or changes in, environmental safety laws, regulations or rules could also lead to increased costs of compliance, including remediations of any discovered issues, and changes to our operations, which may be significant.
-Any failures to comply could result in significant expenses, delays or fines, fines and could adversely affect our financial results.
+Further, U.S. governmental authorities are increasingly focused on preventing environmental contamination from per- and polyfluoroalkyl substances ("PFAS"), which may be contained in certain Axon products.
+For example, federal Federal and state governments and agencies are in various stages of considering and/or implementing laws and regulations requiring the reporting, restriction and/or phase-out of PFAS in products.
+New,